open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 - To correlate telemetry emitted for the same request (also known as request or trace context correlation)
-- To correlate telemetry emitted from the same source (also known as Resource Context Correlation)
+- To correlate telemetry emitted from the same source (also known as resource context correlation)

 ## Standardize profiling data model for industry-wide sharing and reuse